-I thus spent the first ten years of my life in a foster care en nourrice arrangement with an elderly peasant couple in a village in Normandy.
-I became strongly attached to my aged, infirm, indigent guardians and to our "primitive" way of life that had scarcely evolved in centuries.
-At the same time, as a frequent visitor to my mother's place of employment, I often crossed the class divide into the sophisticated world of the haute bourgeoisie.
-Later, between the ages of ten and fourteen, I even became a direct beneficiary of the schooling prerogatives and other amenities of that milieu, including domicile in the mansion of her new employers, the Kapferers, at 64 Avenue Henri-Martin, one of the most prestigious addresses in Paris's exclusive Sixteenth District.
-Through observation and instinct, my uneducated but talented mother had become a valued practitioner of French cuisine, and I, her homeless son, was adopted as an extra member in a household of twelve that included a live-in domestic staff of six.
+That's why I spent the first ten years of my life in a boarding arrangement with an elderly, infirm, indigent peasant couple in a village in Normandy.
+I became strongly attached to my guardians and to our "primitive" way of life that had scarcely evolved in centuries.
+At the same time, as a frequent visitor to my mother's place of employment, I often crossed the class divide into the world of the haute bourgeoisie.
+Later, between the ages of ten and fourteen, I even became a direct beneficiary of the schooling prerogatives and other amenities of that milieu, including domicile in the mansion of her new employers, the Kapferers, at 64 Avenue Henri-Martin, one of the most prestigious addresses in Paris's exclusive 16th District.
+Through observation and instinct, my uneducated but talented mother had become a valued practitioner of French cuisine, and I, her homeless son, was adopted as an extra member in a household of twelve that included a domestic of six: Cook, chamber maid, concierge/housekeeper couple, laundress, British au-pairs.

 My upbringing thus took place at opposite extremes of the social scale.
-Against all odds, I was headed for a promising future by the time I reached adolescence, thanks to the support and hospitality of the Kapferers, complemented by the thoughtfulness of their cosmopolitan daughter Martine Wildenstein, who liked Maman's cooking and often visited for lunch during her extended stays in France.
-As an annual rite of spring, she made me the recipient of her son Alec's hand-me-down wardrobe.
+Against all odds, I was headed for a promising future by the time I reached adolescence, thanks to the support and hospitality of the Kapferers, complemented by the thoughtfulness of their cosmopolitan daughter Martine Wildenstein, who loved Maman's cooking and often visited for lunch-the main meal of the day-during her family's extended stays in Paris for the horse racing season.
+As an annual rite, she made me the recipient of her son Alec's hand-medown wardrobe.
 He was one year older than I, and heir, with his younger brother Guy, to the world's preeminent art dealing dynasty.
 His expensive suits, ties, and other fine clothes fit me just right.
 Though destitute and sans famille, I easily passed for a petit Monsieur.

-As if to usher in this radical transformation, I also received at age ten an all-expense national scholarship from the French government, to attend an "elite" boarding school in suburban Paris.
-My placement on this unexpected educational path was due solely to the guidance and tutelage of Madame Mercier, my teacher for the preceding five years in the village one-room schoolhouse.
+As if to usher in this radical transformation, I also received at age ten an all-expense national scholarship from the French government, to attend an "elite" public boarding school in suburban Paris.
+My placement on this unexpected educational path was due solely to the guidance and tutelage of Madame Mercier, my revered teacher for the preceding five years in the village's one-room schoolhouse of twenty-five pupils.

-The luck that had brought me this conjunction of personal and institutional support vanished with my mother's stunning decision to emigrate to America when she turned fifty.
-I did not oppose her project, though it meant forsaking my school friends and my generous sponsors, plus my beloved Paris.
-I had inherited her sense of adventure and her recklessness, along with her misleadingly placid disposition.
+The luck that had brought me this conjunction of personal and institutional support vanished with my mother's stunning decision to emigrate to America, for no apparent reason, when she turned fifty.
+Past my initial shock and hesitation, I did not oppose her project, though it meant forsaking my school friends and my generous sponsors, plus my beloved Paris: I had inherited her sense of adventure and her recklessness.